About Sylvia Longmire

 Ms. Longmire is currently an independent consultant and freelance writer, and contributor to American Military University’s InHomeland Security blog.
-She is also on the Board of Advisors for Stanford University’s non-profit organization Love Thy Neighbor, Mexico, the editorial board for Norwich University’s Journal of Transnational and International Crime, the Board of Advisors for IDGA’s Homeland Security Week 2015, the Advisory Board for The Mob Museum, and a Small Wars Journal El Centro Fellow.
+She is also on the Board of Advisors for Stanford University’s non-profit organization Love Thy Neighbor, Mexico, the editorial board for Norwich University’s Journal of Transnational and International Crime, the Board of Advisors for IDGA’s Homeland Security Week 2015, the Advisory Board for The Mob Museum, the Editorial Advisory Board for the Orlando Sentinel, and a Small Wars Journal El Centro Fellow.
 Her first book, Cartel: The Coming Invasion of Mexico’s Drug Wars (Palgrave Macmillan), was published in September 2011 and was nominated for a Los Angeles Times Book Prize.
 She was also a contributor to Glenn Beck’s Cowards: What Politicians, Radicals, and the Media Refuse to Say (Threshold Editions).
 Her most recent book, Border Insecurity: Why Big Money, Fences, and Drones Aren’t Making Us Safer (Palgrave Macmillan) was published in April 2014 and was nominated for a 2015 Arizona-New Mexico Book Prize.
-Ms. Longmire regularly provides services as an expert witness for Mexican immigration cases.
-She has had multiple sclerosis (MS) for eleven years and is a staunch advocate for MS education and research.
-She is the President and founder of The PreJax Foundation, a non-profit organiztion that provides scholarships to students with MS or who have a parent with MS. Sylvia is also the former Ms. Wheelchair USA 2016, and works as a disability life coach and accessible travel writer and consultant.
+Ms. Longmire has had multiple sclerosis (MS) for eleven years and is a staunch advocate for MS education and research.
+She is the President and founder of The PreJax Foundation, a non-profit organiztion that provides scholarships to students with MS or who have a parent with MS. Sylvia is also the former Ms. Wheelchair USA 2016, and works as a disability life coach and accessible travel writer and travel agent.
 She is available for public speaking engagements and interviews.

 About Longmire Consulting